oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 ## Install Kubernetes on your own compute resources (e.g. Oracle Linux servers outside a cloud)

 These instructions are for Oracle Linux 7u2+.
-If you are using a different flavor of Linux you will need to adjust accordingly.
+If you are using a different flavor of Linux, you will need to adjust accordingly.

 **NOTE** These steps must be run with the `root` user, until specified otherwise!
-Any tome you see `YOUR_USERID` in a command, you should replace it with your actual userid.
+Any time you see `YOUR_USERID` in a command, you should replace it with your actual userid.

 Choose the directories where your Docker and Kubernetes files will be stored.
-The Docker directory should be on a disk with a lot of free space (more than 100GB) as it will be used for the `/var/lib/docker` filesystem which contains all of your images and containers.
-The Kubernetes directory will be used for the `/var/lib/kubelet` filesystem and persistent volume storage.
+The Docker directory should be on a disk with a lot of free space (more than 100GB) because it will be used for the `/var/lib/docker` file syste, which contains all of your images and containers.
+The Kubernetes directory will be used for the `/var/lib/kubelet` file system and persistent volume storage.

 ```
 export docker_dir=/scratch/docker
 export k8s_dir=/scratch/k8s_dir
 ```

-Create a shell script that sets up the necessary environment variables, you should probably just append this to the user's `.bashrc` so it will get executed at login.
-You will also need to configure your proxy settings in here, if you are behind an HTTP proxy:
+Create a shell script that sets up the necessary environment variables.
+You should probably just append this to the user's `.bashrc` so that it will get executed at login.
+You will also need to configure your proxy settings in here if you are behind an HTTP proxy:

 ```
 export PATH=$PATH:/sbin:/usr/sbin